 With training, resources and knowledge, Lenders can drive the SBA loan process by identifying credits best suited for an SBA guaranteed loan.

 Lisa G. Lerner is principal of Enhanced Consultive Solutions LLC (ECS).
-With more than 28 years of experience in the financial arena, she founded ECS in 2004 to assist small and midsized lenders with their loan operations, primarily in government-guaranteed lending.
-ESC also joint-ventures with banc-serv Partners LLC.
+With more than 35 years of experience in the financial arena, she founded ECS in 2004 to assist small and midsized lenders with their loan operations, primarily in government-guaranteed lending.
 Lerner’s experience includes overseeing national and regional loan-processing centers for government-guaranteed loan programs.
-Previously, she was chief operating officer at RLC Financial.
+Previously, she was chief operating officer at RLC Financial, an asset-based finance company.